hibbitts-design/grav-skeleton-course-hub/README.md

 [![Slack](https://grav-chat.now.sh/badge.svg)](https://chat.getgrav.org)

 **Grav Course Hub** with Git Sync is designed to support an open and collaborative environment for one or more courses, inside or outside of your LMS.
-Includes the Course Hub Bootstrap theme.
+Built with the open source modern file-based CMS [Grav](http://getgrav.org).

 Information and Documentation
 ---